matthewntsiful/matthewntsiful/README.md

 ## 🚀 About Me

-I'm a Cloud & DevOps Engineer passionate about cloud infrastructure, automation, and modern web development.
-I specialize in AWS, CI/CD pipelines, containerization, infrastructure as code, and scalable application architectures.
-My work centers on building robust, secure, and efficient solutions that support business goals through automation, monitoring, and continuous improvement.
+🌟 **Cloud & DevOps Engineer** with expertise in designing and deploying enterprise-grade AWS solutions.
+I transform complex infrastructure challenges into automated, scalable systems that drive business success.

+💡 **What I Do:**
+- Architect cloud-native applications on AWS (EC2, ECS, Lambda, S3, CloudFront)
+- Build robust CI/CD pipelines with GitHub Actions, security scanning, and automated deployments
+- Design microservices architectures using Docker, Kubernetes, and container orchestration
+- Implement Infrastructure as Code with Terraform and CloudFormation
+- Optimize system performance through load balancing, monitoring, and automation

+🎯 **My Mission:** Bridging the gap between development and operations by creating reliable, secure, and efficient cloud infrastructure that scales with business needs.

 ---